saleh627/OMEGA_SHIELD-1/README.md

 * * *

 ## Commands
-TeleSeed has several commands that are only usable at certain ranks.
+OMEGA_SHIELD has several commands that are only usable at certain ranks.

 ## General Commands